Vyral/vincent-napoleon/_posts/2019-06-07-check-out-this-great-listing-we-just-put-under-contract.md

 With that said, allow us to tell you a little more about this great property.
 3215 Crayton Road is a 2-story, 5,700-square foot home with plenty of space and amenities both inside and out. **You can watch a full tour of this fabulous home in today’s video starting at 2:19.**

 If you have any other questions or would like more information about how we help buyers and sellers achieve their real estate goals, feel free to give us a call or send us an email.
-We look forward to hearing from you soon&nbsp;<br>&nbsp;
+We look forward to hearing from you soon.<br>&nbsp;

 &nbsp;